Sanket2060/chai-aur-react/11reduxToolkitTodo/readme.txt

 Redux Toolkit for state management:

 A.Creating store:
--You can keep store inside App folder as a practice.
+-You can keep store inside App folder(not app.jsx file but folder) as a practice.
 1.import configure-store and create store using it.
 2.????